rowyio/rowy/README.md

 ## Firetable

-Firetable is a simple CMS for Google Cloud Firestore.
+Firetable an Excel view for Firestore.

 ## Setup instructions